alexbfree/thesis/src/chapter-4.md

 _"Taking into account that [care] professionals' first love is the best interest of and care for a child, it is recommended for policymakers to provide enough room for the 'love' between future technologies and their social actors to flourish."_ [@lecluijze2015]

-### The Implications of Shifting the Locus of Decision-making Through Shared Data Interaction
+### The Implications of Shifting the Locus of Decision-making Through Shared Data Interaction{#4.4.3}

 In pursuit of RQ2, the four Case Study One workshops and the preliminary research have explored the role of data within the Early Help support relationship (see 2.2.5), looking separately at family and staff perspectives before bringing both parties together to discuss how both parties' goals might be served by a model of _shared data interaction_.
 In workshop C, we explored the mechanics of shared data interaction at a interpersonal, sociotechnical level (see 2.3.3), mapping out a possible narrative in terms of human-human and human-data interactions.
 I present here a model for understanding why this could be important for rebalancing power between the supported family and the state, based upon a concept I have developed called _shifting the locus of decision-making’ (LDM)_, This concept is distinct from _locus of control_ [@spector1982] which normally refers to personal willpower, and _locus of power_, which refers to the concentration of power within an organizational hierarchy.
 LDM refers to **the place where decisions are made**, and it may or may not coincide with existing authority structures.
 A pattern can be stipulated, in which decisions are typically made, germinated or championed **close to where data is accessed**.
 In an effect that has been expected since as early as 1970 [@klatzky1970] the increasing use of data in services across private and public sectors (a phenomenon detailed in 2.1.2) has concentrated the LDM with data holders, who collect service users’ data to serve their own purposes.